mvallim/java-fluent-validator/README.md

 ## 1. Quick Start

-This chapter will show you how to get started with Fluent Validator.
+This chapter will show you how to get started with Java Fluent Validator.

 ### 1.1 Prerequisite